Pansudo32/3DS-RSDKv5-Decompilation/README.md

 # Sonic Mania Decompilation: Nintendo 3DS Build Guide

-***This guide is recomended for Linux only.*** If you are running Windows and are having issues, please install Windows Subsystem for Linux and try again.
+***This guide is recomended for Linux only.*** If you are running Windows and are having issues, please install Windows Subsystem for Linux with an OS (I used Ubuntu) and try again.

 ## Instructions Linux